apache/couchdb/share/doc/src/api/server/common.rst

     "random"

-When obtaining a list of UUIDs you'll see the changes:
+You can verify the change by obtaining a list of UUIDs:

 .. code-block:: javascript